 However, the functionality of location services is not limited to tracking devices.
 Location services has permeated the growing world of smartphone applications as well.
 Over 85% of the time that consumers are on their smartphones is spent in native applications, many of which use location services to tailor content and advertising to the user's location.
 Some applications, like maps, weather, and GPS, are dependent upon location services to deliver results to users, but increasingly applications are supplementing the user experience by implementing location-based options.

 Social media apps like Facebook, Instagram, Twitter, and Snapchat have all introduced location services to their platforms as a way of including location in user-generated content.
 This incorporation of location services, whether in the form of a geotag or geofilter, has caused user-generated content to become more personalized and relevant to users' lives.
 In fact, Snapchat Geofilters can be an extremely effective way to engage with your customers, but setting them up requires very precise location data.
 These Geofilters are overlays that users can place on top of Snapchat photos and are associated with specific locations, so you'll see more appears as you move around in different areas.
 Brands can create custom Geofilters that will appear in specific locations for certain periods of time to engage customers.

 Knowing the role that location plays in consumers lives each day, it's important for businesses to make sure their location information is correct across the entire search ecosystem — including on maps, apps, search engines, and directory sites.
 Make sure consumers can find you and that location services points them in the right direction as they search.
-With the Yext Knowledge Manager, you can be sure your business information will be accurate and up-to-date.
+With the Yext Knowledge Graph, you can be sure your business information will be accurate and up-to-date.